Méchoui

 Méchoui (مشوي) or Meshwi is a whole sheep or lamb spit-roasted on a barbecue in Maghrebi cuisine.
 The word comes from the Arabic word šawā (شواء, "grilling, roasting").
 This dish is very popular in North Africa.
 In Algeria and Morocco, the term méchoui "refers to the method of cooking a lamb or a sheep cooked whole on the spit".

-In Tunisia, however, it applies to any piece of meat or fish grilled with embers.
+In Tunisia it applies to any piece of meat or fish grilled with embers.

 Preparation

-After having slaughtered and dismembered the young lamb, all the organs of the stomach cavity are removed, with the exception of the kidneys.
+After having slaughtered and dismembered the young lamb, all the internal organs of the animal are removed from the body cavity, with the exception of the kidneys.
 This cavity is stitched after being sprinkled with spices, particularly ras el hanout.
 The lamb is skewered on a tree branch and cooked next to a pile of embers.
 The spindle is rotated slowly and evenly so as to ensure evenly distributed cooking.

 The prepared lamb is not placed directly above the embers, for the melting fat could ignite and char the outer flesh.
 The cooking is started gently, so that the interior cooks almost at the same time as the outside.
 During cooking, the meat is brushed with melted butter or oil, to make it crispy.
 Gradually, the lamb is brought close to the hot embers, so that the flesh takes on an amber color.
 The cooking time varies according to the weight of the animal, typically about a quarter of an hour per kilogram.